-- ▲ Bacteria have not been detected. - ▲ Nitrate levels in groundwater are somewhat higher than background levels, which may indicate contribution from human activity. - No violations of the standards for other regulated contaminants have been identified.
+- Fecal coliform bacteria were detected once.
+This resulted in a system violation.
+Resampling revealed that the problem had been corrected. - Nitrate levels in groundwater have been consistently low. - No violations of the standards for regulated contaminants (excluding bacteria and nitrates) have been identified.
 However, there have been detections below levels considered acceptable by US EPA.
 This indicates the need for continued monitoring.

-This report summarizes assessment results for this water system.
-The assessment identifies both known and potential sources of pollution occurring in the source protection area, and ranks the water source based on the likelihood of future contamination.
-The
+This report summarized assessment results for this water system.
+The assessment identifies both known and potential sources of pollution occurring in the wellhead protection area, and ranks the well based on the likelihood of future contamination.
+The goal of this study is to help